dccstcc/ELK_PJATK/README.md

    ```sh
    git clone https://github.com/dccstcc/ELK_PJATK
    ```
 2. Go to folder with project for Arduino IDE
    ```sh
    cd ./LEDcube
    ```
 3. Import project file into Arduino IDE

 <!-- USAGE EXAMPLES -->

-## Usage
+## How to use

 After import project into Arduino IDE it is need to connect Arduino board by USB with computer and deploy project of software on arduino board.